Laboratory and Workshop Safety FAQs

 • What should workers do before undertaking a hazardous process or using hazardous laboratory/workshop equipment?

-• gain approval from the relevant Manager/Supervisor if working alone and out of hours or unsupervised.
+• Gain approval from the relevant manager/supervisor if working alone and out of hours or unsupervised.

 Suitable Unsuitable

-Sturdy closed in footwear (e.g. boots, runners, closed shoes).
-Bare feet, thongs, opened heeled shoes, sandals or any shoes which exposes parts of the foot to direct exposure to hazardous chemicals.
-Any shoes where an injury would result if an object is dropped on them.
+Bare feet, thongs, opened heeled shoes, sandals or any shoes which exposes parts of the foot to direct exposure to hazardous material.

-Clothing which cannot be entangled in plant/equipment or pose any other foreseeable hazard.
-Unsecured loose clothing or items which may become entangled or pose a hazard.
-Items such as jewellery, lanyards and ties.
+Unsecured loose clothing or items which may become entangled or pose a hazard e.g. jewellery, lanyards and ties.

-Clothing that covers your skin is required to be worn when using chemicals.
 Any clothing which allows direct exposure to the skin from a hazardous chemical.

-Using hair ties to restrain long hair.
+Hair ties to restrain long hair.
 Unsecured loose hair which may become entangled or pose a hazard.

 • To minimise the risk of injury, what type of general housekeeping and hygiene practices are expected in laboratories/workshops?